JustlyAI/free_law_cite_checker/README.md

 A Python-based tool for validating legal citations using the CourtListener API.
 This tool can be used standalone or integrated with Claude Code as a custom command for enhanced productivity.

+## A note on confidentiality

+This tool is intended for legal research and citation verification only.
+Please note that both Claude Code and the CourtListener API are external services.
+As such, they are not suitable for handling privileged or confidential information—do not submit any sensitive or confidential data when using this tool or its integrations.

 ## About Eyecite and Free Law Project

 This tool leverages the power of **Eyecite**, an open-source, high-performance tool for extracting, parsing, and normalizing legal citations from free-form text.
 Developed by Free Law Project in collaboration with the Harvard Library Innovation Lab, Eyecite has been battle-tested on over fifty million citations across CourtListener and the Caselaw Access Project.